yemaedahrav/CNN_Accelerators/README.md

 # CNN_Accelerators
-This repository contains the work done as a part of the Bachelors' Project on Accelerator Design for Machine Learning
+This repository contains the work done as a part of the Bachelors' Thesis Project on Accelerator Design for Machine Learning